 In the 1920’s, after soldiers returned from the war in Europe, and the film industry exploded, people became fascinated with charming and exotic architecture, and the Storybook style became a thing.
-Starting in Hollywoodland, by skilled set builders, for eccentric wealthy clients, the style soon spread to San Francisco, and up the Pacific Northwest, and by the 1930’s was all across the US.
+Starting in Hollywoodland, built by skilled set builders, for eccentric wealthy clients, the style soon spread to San Francisco, and up the Pacific Northwest, and by the 1930’s was all across the US.

-Storybook style homes share many characteristics with their contemporaries, the proper period revivals, but Storybooks are exaggerated and joyful, and not meant to be taken so seriously.
-The idea behind the style draws on a wistfulness for the past and vernacular styles.
+Storybook style homes share many characteristics with their contemporaries, the period revivals, but Storybooks are exaggerated and joyful, and not meant to be taken so seriously.
+The idea behind the style draws on a wistfulness for the past and vernacular European styles.
 Storybooks incorporate an eclectic variety of styles for effect, along with a flare for theater, love of fine craftsmanship, and sense of humor.
 The houses are typically quaint and a bit smaller, but so totally full of personality.

 Defining Concepts of Storybook Style Homes

 - Types: Rural, Vernacular, Castle, Spanish Colonial, English Tudor, French Normandy, German